emkodelirdi/AssetReuploader/README.md

 # AssetReuploader
+## Latest release has mesh and animation support!

 Do you:

-- Want to easily move all of your animations or image assets from one group/profile to another?
+- Want to easily move all of your animations meshes or image assets from one group/profile to another?
 - Have a lot of free marketplace image assets that you don't own and you want to use EditableImage?

 ## AssetReuploader is a simple Node.js tool for reuploading and replacing assets in your game through Roblox's Open Cloud.